-Standard resistor value R1 = 120kΩ; Let us build this circuit in LTSpice simulator to see it’s working:
+Standard resistor value R1 = 120kΩ; Let us build this circuit in LTSpice simulator to see how it is performing:

 And its output when microphone signal amplitude is 20mV:

-As you can see output DC offset is a bit up.
-You might need to tweak resistor divider values a bit to get it right at the middle of VCC.
+As you can see output DC offset is a bit too high.
+You might need to tweak resistor divider values a bit to get it right at the middle of 3.3/2 VCC.

 Op-amp based electret microphone preamplifier

 In this case, we are going to use a standard low power precision operational amplifier LT1215 IC.
 From its datasheet, we can find that it can be powered from 3.3V single supply.
 Let us build an inverting amplifier with middle point DC offset output.

 And the signal output:

-With Operational amplifier calculations become more easy.
+With Operational amplifier, calculations are more straightforward.
 We make a voltage divider with R1 and R2 to the point of VCC.
 So both resistors are equal.
-Then we calculate gain resistors by formula:
+Then we calculate gain resistors by the formula:

 If we select Gain = 100 and choose R3 = 100k, then R4 is calculated to be 1k.

-We didn’t mention the importance of input capacitor which stands before amplifier.
-First of all it is a DC offset filter.
-So if there is any offset voltage from microphone, it is filtered out only AC signal passes through.
-Second thing is that it acts as high pass filter together with amplifier input resistance.
-If you want to capture low frequency sounds, then choose higher value capacitors – 1u, 10, 100u.
+We did not mention the importance of the input capacitor, which stands before the amp.
+First, it is a DC offset filter.
+If there is an offset DC voltage from the microphone, it is filtered out, and only the AC signal passes through.
+Also, it performs like a high pass filter along with amplifier input resistance.
+If you want to capture low-frequency sounds, then choose higher value capacitors – 1u, 10, 100u.